 The Oita Prefecture Park is a beautiful place to visit.
 It’s home to a variety of different plants and animals, and it’s a great place to go for a walk or a picnic.
 The park is also well-maintained, and the staff always does their best to keep it clean and safe.

 3. Sample some of the delicious local cuisines

 Beppu also has a variety of local cuisine that can be tasted at restaurants in the city.
 One of the most popular dishes in Beppu is called oden.
 Oden is a stew made with various types of fishcake, daikon (Japanese radish), and eggs.
 The dish is usually served with soy sauce-based broth.

 The Tsuruoka Shrine is located in the heart of the Nine Hells of Beppu and is said to be a place of great power.

-The shrine is dedicated to the God of fire and is home to many sacred relics that are said to possess extraordinary powers.
-It is said that anyone who visits the shrine will be granted a wish, provided that they make the offering of a true fire.
+The shrine is dedicated to the God of fire and is home to many sacred relics that possess extraordinary powers.
+It is said that anyone visiting the shrine will be granted a wish, provided that they offer a true fire.

 See Related: Most Romantic Cities in the World

 5. Soak in the natural hot springs at Beppu Onsen